C3-UC3M/c3-web/docs/user_docs/matlab.md

     c.getDebugLog(job)
     ```

     When troubleshooting a job, the cluster admin may request the scheduler ID of the job.
-This can be derived by calling `getTaskSchedulerIDs` (call `schedID(job)` before R2019b).
+This can be derived by calling `getTaskSchedulerIDs`.
     ```matlab
     job.getTaskSchedulerIDs()
     ans =